Nordicdesign/track-map/README.md

 To add new tracks you'll need to:

 * Add the track map in svg or png format on the `/public/images` folder
-* Duplicate one of the existing pages and rename as necessary.
-The constant `trackID` is used by Firebase to create the relevant database structure so don't use spaces or special characters that may brake it
+* Add track information on the `constants/tracks.json`.
+Each id is used by Firebase to create the relevant database structure so don't use spaces or special characters that may brake it
+* Create a new entry on `constants/routes.js`
 * Link it on the `HomepageSignedIn.js`

 At some point all this should be refactored so there's no need to create individual pages and the information is stored in the database instead.
 That would make much easier to be able to add new tracks.

 Some guides or videos on how to use it would be helpful too.
 If you'd like to contribute just get in touch!

 ## License